Overview of the PAS

 What steps are being taken to accelerate patient attachment?

-The objective of PAS has always been to better support patients and physicians by establishing a clear, consistent, and digitally enabled approach to attachment coordination across the province.
-This is one of the next steps in the process.The changes were developed based on feedback and engagement with communities since the start of the PAS last year.
+The objective of PAS has always been to better support patients and FPs/NPs by establishing a clear, consistent, and digitally enabled approach to attachment coordination across the province.
+This is one of the next steps in the process.

 What are the factors that will determine priority for attachment?

-• Complexity - Clinical administrative data available to the Ministry will be used to calculate complexity (high/medium/low) of the patients care needs.
+- Complexity: Clinical administrative data available to the Ministry will be used to calculate complexity (high/medium/low) of the patients’ care needs.

-• Stability/New and Recent Diagnoses - Patients will be given the opportunity both at initial registration, and on an ongoing basis, to provide information about their health status either by telephone or online.
+- Stability/New and Recent Diagnoses: Patients will be given the opportunity both at initial registration, and on an ongoing basis, to provide information about their health status either by telephone or online.
 This may be particularly important for people with new/recent changes to their health status or for people who may be new to the province and whose medical information is not yet available in our administrative data.

-• Time on Registry – Consideration will be given to the length of time people have been on the Health Connect Registry list.
+- Time on Registry: Consideration will be given to the length of time people have been on the Health Connect Registry list.

 What is the definition of high, medium, and low complexity?

-Complexity of patients needs is one of the factors that will be considered in prioritizing patients for attachment.
+Complexity of patients’ needs is one of the factors that will be considered in prioritizing patients for attachment.
 The categories are defined as follows:

 High complexity:

-Patients with expected highest need and urgency for based on age, diagnostic history (diagnoses, combination of diagnoses, expected duration of diagnoses) and health system utilization.
+Patients with expected highest need and urgency based on age, diagnostic history (diagnoses, combination of diagnoses, expected duration of diagnoses) and health system utilization.

 Medium complexity:

-Patients with complex health conditions but do not have the highest need and urgency for immediate attachment to remain stable.
+Patients with complex health conditions but who do not have the highest need and urgency for immediate attachment to remain stable.

 Low complexity:

-Patients with potentially complex health conditions but do not have the highest need and urgency for immediate attachment to remain stable OR unknown (no data yet available in BC).
+Patients with potentially complex health conditions but who do not have the highest need and urgency for immediate attachment to remain stable OR unknown (no data yet available in BC).

 How were these definitions developed?